 The most common symptoms of ovarian cancer are

 - Urgent or frequent urination

 - Back pain

 These can also be symptoms of many other diseases.
 That’s why it’s important to check with a doctor.
 Don’t try to diagnose yourself.
 Early detection of ovary cancer is very important for recovery.

-This study analyzed evidence about the possible effect of drinking on risk of ovarian cancer.
+This study examined evidence about the possible effect of drinking on risk of ovarian cancer.

-Data from 13 studies were included in the analysis.
+Researchers included data from 13 studies in the analysis.
 Information came from 1,996,841 individuals.
 They were studied over varying lengths of time.
 It ranged from several years to decades.
 A total 5,857 cases of ovarian cancer occurred during the observational periods.

 The researchers found that ‘alcohol consumption had little to no effect on ovarian cancer incidence when compared to non-drinkers.’
 This included low, moderate and high consumption levels.

 This is consistent with other research.
-Leading cancer groups around the world have concluded drinking is not associated with ovarian cancer.
+Leading cancer groups around the world conclude drinking is not associated with ovarian cancer.
 They include

 - National Cancer Institute (US)